 - Ensure any “red flags” (see below) are addressed.

-- Provide the Third Party with a copy of the Carmanah Code of Ethics and this Policy
+- Provide the Third Party with a copy of the Carmanah Code of Conduct Policy and this Policy

 - Ensure the Third Party is aware of and avoids conflicts of interest.